Solidedge/ncs_setup/README.md

 This repository is an outline of my nRF Connect SDK setup (NCS), and is setup in conjunction with my [NCS project template](https://github.com/Solidedge/ncs_project_template).

 # Installing
 Make sure you have the toolpath for nRF connect SDK installed on your computer.
 This can be done via the nRF connect Toolchain manager.
-Go to your desired folder and run the following command:
+Go to your desired folder, I prefer a folder named "ncs", and run the following command:

 ```
 git clone https://github.com/Solidedge/ncs_setup .